TABLE OF CONTENTS

 - Add your company Logo and Brand Color.

-Benefit: The Modern Design is the newest interface, providing a sleek and seamless applicant experience that is optimized for mobile phones.
+The Modern Design is the newest interface, providing a sleek and seamless applicant experience that is optimized for mobile phones.
+Note that unchecking this box enables CSS customization but also reverts the interface to the original design, which is not mobile-friendly.

 Find more information about the Applicant interface here.